mauecker/ScipyFinalProject/README.md

 The central functionality of this python module is scraping basketball data from [basketball-reference.com](https://www.basketball-reference.com) (a website that provides comprehensive statistics for NBA teams, seasons, and matches; from here on referred to as `bbref`) according to user specifications and visualizing it.

 ## Installation
-To download the files, type the following into your terminal:
+To download the files, copy the following line and run it in your terminal:

 ```
   git clone https://github.com/madule/ScipyFinalProject.git